sarah-is-coding/Handwritten-Digit-Recognizer/README.md

 https://youtu.be/5mDYijMfSzs

-### From the anaconda navigator launch Powershell Prompt and run these commands:
+### From the Anaconda Navigator launch Powershell Prompt and run these commands:

 conda create -n tensorflow_env tensorflow